yiliu-coding/BroadBandClustering/README.md

 #### 2.4 Elbow algorithm suggest optimal cluster numbers [4, 8]
 More specifically,
-- raging cluster number from 4-8, similar results are obtained with more detailed targets spotted
+- ranging cluster number from 4-8, similar results are obtained with more detailed targets spotted
-- one anomaly target/cluster spotted with most samples locate at the same point
+- one anomaly target/cluster spotted with most samples locate at the same point, which are ruled out by discarding the top and least portions of values of the data
+- Elbow algorithm only suggests statistically the number of clusters, so more than 8 clusters can be considered, such as 9-12

 ### 3. Experiment output
-For each group above in **2**, **cluster numbers** are set to **[4,5,6,7,8]** so to be thorough.
-Along the frequency reflectance, **standard deviation** will also be plotted around o see variations.

-We confirmed that AC algorithm performs the best with the test and site dataset.
-Informative frequency reflectances have been obtained.
+Among the considered clustering algorithms, we observed that AC algorithm performs the best with both the test and site dataset, which are consistent.
+Based on these results, we obtain the reflectances of frequency of the clusters.

+### 4. To do
+Cluster the whole data set and assign a lable to each sample.
+The labels should be consistent between multiple runs of clustering.
+In addition, the reflectances of the clusters will also be analyzed, biologically.
+And their distribution and characteristics along the depth will also be inspected and discussed.

-### 4. Dataset Info.
+### Appendix.
+Dataset Info.
 Here's two differnt data files containing information on target strength at different frequencies for single targets.

 - Each row is one target.
 All the columns names something like "F_.." are different frequencies and the corresponding values at a given frequency is the target strength for a given target at that given frequency.